aphick/tor-parser/README.md

 Tor Consensus and Server Descriptor Parser
 ------------------------------------------

+This is the version of the script that formats the data in a way that it is compatible with [Torflow](https://github.com/unchartedsoftware/torflow)

 Script that parses Tor consensuses and server descriptors to create csv files that can be used for Tor visualization data.